tomoyk/ssh-rental-space/README.md

 ## Architecture

-Some containers is isolated by using docker's custom network.
-This system is used docker's function of CPU/RAM/STORAGE limitation.
+Some containers are isolated by using docker's custom network.
+This system limits CPU/RAM/STORAGE capacity using Docker feature.

 <!-- img src="https://i.imgur.com/SB96roH.png" width="400" -->